Thure Kumlien

 Thure Ludwig Theodor Kumlien (November 9, 1819 – August 5, 1888) was a Swedish-American ornithologist, naturalist, and taxidermist.
 A contemporary of Thoreau, Audubon, and Agassiz, he contributed much to the knowledge of the natural history of Wisconsin and its birds.
 He collected and shipped specimens to many investigators in the United States and abroad.
 He taught botany and zoology, as well as foreign languages, at Albion Academy, and was particularly regarded as an expert in the identification of birds’ nests.

 Family and early life

 Thure Kumlien was born in 1819 in the parish of Härlunda in Västergötland, Sweden, the oldest of fourteen children in an aristocratic Swedish family.
 His father, Ludwig Kumlien (1790–1839), was an army quartermaster, and owned several large estates.
 His mother, Johanna Rhodin (1800–1830) was the daughter of a minister.
 His early education was with a tutor, after which he entered the Gymnasium of Skara.
 He subsequently attended Uppsala University, graduating in 1843.
 He took an early interest in natural history and collected many specimens, particularly from the Baltic islands, sending them to Hermann Schlegel of Leiden; Wilhelm Peters of Berlin, Carl Jakob Sundevall of the Swedish Museum of Natural History, Stockholm, and John Cassin of Boston were among his other correspondents.

+It was also during his university years that Kumlien met Margretta Christine Wallberg, described as “the most beautiful girl of all this nation of handsome women.”
+Despite opposition from the King, the Church, and Thure’s father due to differences in social standing.
+Margretta was the daughter of a minor officer in the Swedish Army responsible for the King’s cavalry horses, the couple became engaged.

+In 1843, seeking new opportunities and perhaps to overcome familial objections, Thure and Margretta emigrated to the United States, accompanied by Margretta’s older sister, Sophia.
+They endured a challenging ten-week voyage aboard the leaky ship Swea Maria, arriving in New York on August 20, 1843.
+Shortly after, they settled in Milwaukee, Wisconsin, where Thure and Margretta married on September 5, 1843.